External Probe / Text Layout Engine

 Chat and stream surfaces

-Predict bubble heights before text lands so scrolling and anchoring feel intentional instead of reactive.
+Predict bubble heights before text lands so scrolling and anchoring feel intentional.

 Virtualized knowledge lists

-Estimate paragraph heights without creating hidden DOM mirrors for every item in the list.
+Estimate paragraph heights without creating hidden DOM mirrors for every list item.

 Multilingual interfaces

-Use the same API for Latin, CJK, Arabic, Hebrew, Korean, and mixed-script surfaces.
+Use the same API for Latin, CJK, Arabic, Hebrew, Korean, and mixed-script text.

 Responsive probes